processing/p5.js/developer_docs/README.md

 3. Link to the src and test files in `test.html`.
 4. Run the tests with `npm run grunt`.

 # Repositories

-* https://github.com/processing/p5.js - this repo contains the source code for the p5.js library, and the p5.dom.js addon library.
-The reference is also generated from this code, as the documentation and examples are located in the source code itself, maintained by Lauren McCarthy.
+The overarching p5.js project includes repositories other than this one.

-* https://github.com/processing/p5.js-website - contains the code for http://p5js.org website, maintained by Lauren McCarthy.
+- [p5.js](https://github.com/processing/p5.js): This repository contains the source code for the p5.js library, as well as the p5.dom.js addon library.
+The [user-facing p5.js reference manual](https://p5js.org/reference/) is also generated from the [JSDoc](http://usejsdoc.org/) comments included in this source code.
+It is maintained by [Lauren McCarthy](https://github.com/lmccart).
-* https://github.com/processing/p5.js-sound - contains the source code for the p5.sound.js library, maintained by Jason Sigal.
+- [website](https://github.com/processing/p5.js-website) This repository contains most of the code for the [p5.js website](http://p5js.org), with the exception of the reference manual.
+It is maintained by [Lauren McCarthy](https://github.com/lmccart).
-* https://github.com/processing/p5.js-web-editor - contains the source code for the p5 web editor, maintained by Cassie Tarakajian.
+- [sound](https://github.com/processing/p5.js-sound) This repository contains the p5.sound.js library.
+It is maintained by [Jason Sigal](https://github.com/therewasaguy).
-* https://github.com/processing/p5.js-editor - contains the source code for the p5 editor, which is now depricated.
+- [web editor](https://github.com/processing/p5.js-web-editor): This repository contains the source code for the [p5.js web editor](https://editor.p5js.org).
+It is maintained by [Cassie Tarakajian](https://github.com/catarak).
+Note that the older [p5.js editor](https://github.com/processing/p5.js-editor) is now deprecated.
-* https://github.com/scottgarner/p5.js-video - contains the code for Hello p5.js!, maintained by Scott Garner.
+- [p5.js-video](https://github.com/scottgarner/p5.js-video): Note that this is not a toolkit for working with video!
+Rather, this repository contains the code for the [Hello p5.js! introductory video](http://hello.p5js.org/).
+It is maintained by [Scott Garner](https://github.com/scottgarner).

-# Alternative Setup - Docker
+# Docker

 An alternative to setting up node, grunt, php, apache, and the p5.js & p5.js-website codebases is to use [toolness/p5.js-docker](https://github.com/toolness/p5.js-docker).
 While this does require the installation of a tool called Docker, it potentially makes viewing and editing the p5 website with the latest documentation and libraries a lot easier.